NLM-Reproducibility-Project/May_2019_Repo4/docs/FINDINGS, RECOMMENDATIONS and DISCUSSION POINTS.md

 ### **Key findings of the analysis:**

 *availability and accessibility of data:*
->Key data were not available (empty folder, corrupted R.data file), accessibility was not straightforward (Synapse;syn10163117), recursive download failed; details on 205 position-specific weight matrices (PWMs) from JASPAR CORE database were not provided.
+>Key data were not available (empty folder, corrupted R.data file), accessibility was not straightforward (Synapse; syn10163117), recursive download failed; details on 205 position-specific weight matrices (PWMs) from JASPAR CORE database were not provided.

 *data and code integrity:*
 >We encountered a corrupted R.data file in Synapse (16.6Gb) at the entry point of the data analysis.
 R code files often point to data that are not present in the Synapse repository.